ollionorg/DataflowTemplates-fork/v2/googlecloud-to-googlecloud/README_Spanner_Change_Streams_to_Google_Cloud_Storage.md

 * **windowDuration** : The window duration is the interval in which data is written to the output directory.
 Configure the duration based on the pipeline's throughput.
 For example, a higher throughput might require smaller window sizes so that the data fits into memory.
 Defaults to 5m (five minutes), with a minimum of 1s (one second).
 Allowed formats are: [int]s (for seconds, example: 5s), [int]m (for minutes, example: 12m), [int]h (for hours, example: 2h).
 (Example: 5m).
 * **rpcPriority** : The request priority for Spanner calls.
 The value must be HIGH, MEDIUM, or LOW.
 Defaults to HIGH.
 * **outputFilenamePrefix** : The prefix to place on each windowed file.
 (Example: output-).
 Defaults to: output.
-* **numShards** : The maximum number of output mySqlShards produced when writing.
-A higher number of mySqlShards means higher throughput for writing to Cloud Storage, but potentially higher data aggregation cost across mySqlShards when processing output Cloud Storage files.
+* **numShards** : The maximum number of output shards produced when writing.
+A higher number of shards means higher throughput for writing to Cloud Storage, but potentially higher data aggregation cost across shards when processing output Cloud Storage files.
 Defaults to: 20.